simatic-ax/actions/docs/process-description.md

 # GitHub Development and Release Process Documentation

 ## Overview
 This documentation describes the process for feature development and release management in GitHub.
-The process ensures structured development and controlled publication of software versions.
+It follows a structured approach with major version release branches and automated tag management.

 ## Process Flow